ArunDtej/Hit-the-tile-mini-android-game/README.md

 # Hit-the-tile-mini-android-game
-just a mini android game for beginners with online login aswell as online highscore storing , used google sheets as database and google script as API
+just a beginner mini android game for beginners with online login aswell as online highscore storing , used google sheets as database and google script as API